justzh/justzh.github.io/_posts/2020-11-20-Statement-of-Purpose.md

 categories: God Jesus School
 tags: ["God", "Jesus", "School", "Master", "Graduate", "Divinity"]
 ---
 This is my (unfinished) statement of purpose for my application to the Harvard Divinity School's Master of Divinity program.
-Although this could really be for any divinity program exclude the part about John Harvard.
+Although this could really be for any divinity program.

 # Statement of Purpose